Reverse Charge System

 In general, these rules also apply to entrepreneurs from EU Member States in Austria.

 The reverse charge system may be used, for example, when a foreign company that does not operate within Austria or has no business premises there provides a service or supplies works to an Austrian company and where the service or works are taxable in Austria under the place of performance rules set out in Section 3a, paragraph 6 of the Umsatzsteuergesetz (UStG - Austrian VAT Act).
-The reverse charge system cannot be applied to permission to use federal highways subject to payment of a fee or to the services set out in Section 3a, paragraph 11a UStG.
+The reverse charge system cannot be applied to permission to use federal highways subject to payment of a fee, to the services set out in Section 3a, paragraph 11a UStG or to the renting of land.

 Reverse charge invoice